technoplato/automatic-job-applyer/tasks.md

 Load Extension in Chrome (≈0.5 Story Points):

-Open chrome://extensions/, enable Developer Mode, and “Load unpacked” your project directory.
+Open chrome://extensions/, enable Developer Mode, and "Load unpacked" your project directory.

 Technical Tip: Document the steps in the README for team onboarding.